Will Smith Player Props: Dodgers vs. Rockies

-After going 1-for-4 with a home run and two RBI in his last game, Will Smith and the Los Angeles Dodgers take on the Colorado Rockies (who will hand the ball to Connor Seabold) at 8:40 PM ET on Tuesday.
+Will Smith, with a slugging percentage of .441 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Kyle Freeland on the mound, June 28 at 8:40 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Astros.
+In his last game he had a hitless performance (0-for-4) against the Rockies.

 Will Smith Game Info & Props vs. the Rockies